ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 With this design, you can access the virtual hosts through Direct Console User Interface (DCUI) and vSphere Web Client.
 Secure Shell (SSH) and ESXi Shell are disabled after provisioning as a best practice.

 By default, the only users who can log in directly are the _root_ and _ibmvmadmin_ users for the physical machine of the host.
 The administrator can add users from the Microsoft® Active Directory™ (MSAD) domain to enable user access to the host.
-All hosts in the vCenter Server solution design are configured to synchronize with a central NTP server.
+All hosts in the {{site.data.keyword.vcf-auto}} solution design are configured to synchronize with a central NTP server.

 | Attribute              | Configuration parameter |
 |:---------------------- |:----------------------- |